- Wednesday 25th April – ANZAC DAY (School closed)

 The concepts covered this term are:

-Time – Telling time to the nearest 5 minutes.
-Time zones around the world.
+Time – Analogue and digital, telling the time to the nearest 5 minutes

-In Reading, activities will include exposing the students to a wide range of texts, including digital texts.
+Reading activities will include exposing the students to a wide range of texts, including digital texts.
 Students will work at their own level on comprehending these texts in order to build their skills and knowledge.
-The texts students will be exposed to include fiction and nonfiction texts as well as informational texts related to our Inquiry unit.
+The Literacy program will also include personalised spelling (a component of their weekly homework).
+Each week students have the opportunity to exchange books to read each week and maintain a regular reading habit.

 Education in Faith

-The students will also learn about Italian Christmas traditions and continue to learn months of the year in Italian.
+The students will revise greetings, colours, numbers, days of the week and months of the year in Italian.

 St. Anne’s offers homework as a part of the school’s educational program.